canonical/kafka-operator/docs/how-to/h-backup-restore-configuration.md

 juju run zookeeper/leader create-backup
 ```

-Charmed ZooKeeper backups created with the command above will always be **full** backups: a copy of *all* the Charmed Kafka configuration will be stored in S3.
+Charmed ZooKeeper backups created with the command above will always be **full** backups: a copy of *all* the Charmed Apache Kafka configuration will be stored in S3.

 The command will output the ID of the newly created backup: